I came across the Second Income Center website today while surfing the web.

 Oh, and I almost forgot, the video uses fake testimonials too…

-This guy claims to have gone from newbie to absolutely crushing it, thanks to the system.
+This person claims to have gone from newbie to absolutely crushing it, thanks to the system.
 But as you can see, he’s really just a paid actor from a site called Fiverr.

 Scammers use fake testimonials all the time because, well… real people aren’t making real money with the program.